travis-ci/docs-travis-ci-com/user/build-matrix.md

   ```
   {: data-file=".travis.yml"}

-* specify the exact combination of configurations you want in `matrix.include`.
+* specify the exact combination of configurations you want in `job.include`.
 For example, if not all of those combinations are interesting, you can specify just the combinations you want:

   ```yaml
   jobs: